cleverdumb/sandLang/doc.md

 ### Other features
 - Global sets are automatically added to all atoms defined after the definition of the global set.
 They are defined with `global [symbol] <Name1, Name2, Name3, ...>`.
 Similar to definition section in an atom, the names can be replaced by `^[alias]`
+- Global rule sets can contain a set of rules to be inherited by other atoms for less redundancy.
+They are defined with `ruleset [name] [Block]` and the `[Block]` contains rules.
+Atoms have a higher priority over rule sets if they have the same name

 ### Examples
 #### Sand